Home Maintenance Guide

-1.11 Driveways and Sidewalks: Driveways and sidewalks should be checked for cracks and deterioration.
-Settling which will result in surface water run off towards the house should be corrected as should uneven sections which pose a safety hazard to pedestrians.
+11. Driveways and Sidewalks: Driveways and sidewalks should be checked for cracks and deterioration.
+Settling which will result in surface water run-off towards the house should be corrected as should uneven sections which pose a safety hazard to pedestrians.

-1.13 Trees, Shrubs and Vines: Limbs overhanging the house should be cut back.
+13. Trees, Shrubs, and Vines: Limbs overhanging the house should be cut back.
 Dead limbs should be removed.
 Vines should be trimmed back from all wood surfaces.

-2.1 Foundation Walls: Foundation walls should be checked for evidence of deterioration, dampness and movement.
+1. Foundation Walls: Foundation walls should be checked for evidence of deterioration, dampness, and movement.
 Limited dampness from slow moisture migration can be anticipated with most older foundation walls.
 This will often result in minor surface deterioration.
 Semi-annual inspections allow for monitoring of this situation.
 Cracks and voids should be filled.
 Filling cracks allows for easy monitoring of movement between inspections.

 Access hatches should be provided to all crawl space areas.

-2.2 Wood Framing: Exposed wooden structural components in the base-ment should be checked for evidence of rot and insect infestation.
+2. Wood Framing: Exposed wooden structural components in the basement should be checked for evidence of rot and insect infestation.
 Deterioration usually results in sagging structural components.

-2.4 Door Frames: Door frames should be checked to determine their square–ness.
-Door frames showing significant movement over a six month period are normally indications of more serious problems.
+4. Door Frames: Door frames should be checked to determine their squareness.
+Door frames showing significant movement over a six-month period are normally indications of more serious problems.

-3.1 Main Panel: The main electrical panel should be checked annually for rust or water marks indicating moisture penetration.
+1. Main Panel: The main electrical panel should be checked annually for rust or watermarks indicating moisture penetration.
 All breakers should be turned off and on to ensure none have seized.
-All fuses should be tight-ened.
-A panel which is warm to the touch or smells of burned insulation should be brought to the attention of an electrician.
+All fuses should be tightened.
+A panel that is warm to the touch or smells of burned insulation should be brought to the attention of an electrician.
 Burned wires indicating loose or poor connections should be repaired by qualified personnel.
 All circuits should be labeled.
 Ground fault circuit interrupters should be tested monthly.
 Aluminum wire connections inside the distribution panel should be tightened annually.
 This should be done by a qualified electrician.
 The area around the panel for roughly three feet in all directions should be kept clear of storage.

-3.2 Indoor Wiring: Poor or loose connections noted when viewing the exposed wiring in the basement should be corrected by a qualified electrician.
-Frayed or damaged wire, including extension cords, appliance cords and plugs, should be replaced.
+2. Indoor Wiring: Poor or loose connections noted when viewing the exposed wiring in the basement should be corrected by a qualified electrician.
+Frayed or damaged wire, including extension cords, appliance cords, and plugs, should be replaced.
 Loose outlets and switches should be tightened.
 Ground fault circuit interrupter electrical outlets should be tested monthly.
-Aluminum wire connections throughout the house should be tightened annually by a quali–fied electrician.
+Aluminum wire connections throughout the house should be tightened annually by a qualified electrician.

-3.3 Outdoor Wire: The mast head and the wires leading to the street (if overhead) should be inspected to make sure that they are not loose or frayed.
-Overhead wiring leading to out buildings such as garages should also be inspected.
+3. Outdoor Wire: The masthead and the wires leading to the street (if overhead) should be inspected to make sure that they are not loose or frayed.
+Overhead wiring leading to outside buildings such as garages should also be inspected.
 Exterior outlets should have proper covers.
-Ideally, ordinary exterior outlets should be replaced with ground fault circuit interrupter type outlets.
+Ideally, ordinary exterior outlets should be replaced with ground fault circuit interrupter-type outlets.

 Circulating pumps should be lubricated twice during the heating season.
 Expansion tanks should be drained annually.

 Electric baseboard heaters should be inspected to ensure an adequate clearance from combustibles.
-Baseboard heaters which have been mechanically dam-aged should be repaired or replaced.
+Baseboard heaters that have been mechanically dam-aged should be repaired or replaced.